oblac/jodd-site/doc/madvoc/skip-madvoc-on-action-path.md

     }
 ~~~~~

-Now all action paths that starts with \'`google`\' will be ignored by
+Now all action paths that starts with `google` will be ignored by
 *Madvoc* and, therefore, served by Tomcat.
 When method `#invoke()`
 returns a non-null value it is indication that *Madvoc* didn't consume
 the action.
 That is all!